Most of the time, your Mac with Apple silicon or an Intel processor “just works.”

-- Some USB, FireWire and Thunderbolt devices might not be available.
+- Some USB, FireWire, and Thunderbolt devices might not be available.

-- Wi-Fi networking might be limited or unavailable, depending on the Mac and OS X version you’re using.
+- Wi-Fi networking might be limited or unavailable, depending on the Mac and macOS version you’re using.

-- Safe Mode in OS X v10.6 or later disables File Sharing.
+- Safe mode in OS X v10.6 or later disables File Sharing.

-More features not listed above might be unavailable in Safe Mode as well.
+More features not listed above might be unavailable in safe mode as well.

-When should I start up in Safe Mode?
+When should I start up in safe mode?

-Although booting in Safe Mode on a daily basis—or whenever an insignificant problem arises— isn’t recommended, there are definitely instances when starting up in Safe Mode could be your last resort.
+Although booting in safe mode on a daily basis or whenever an insignificant problem arises isn’t recommended, there are definitely instances when starting up in safe mode could be your last resort.

 Here are some of the typical scenarios:

-Certain issues might keep your Mac from completely starting up and using Safe Mode can help you resolve them.
+Certain issues might keep your Mac from completely starting up, and using safe mode can help you resolve them.

 An app you recently installed might be the culprit, especially if it came outside the Mac App Store.
-Starting up in Safe Mode might help isolate the misbehaving app as it prevents certain software from automatically loading or opening.
+Starting up in safe mode might help isolate the misbehaving app as it prevents certain software from automatically loading or opening.

-If your Mac has slowed—Though not as pronounced as on Windows, your Mac amasses temporary files in various caches over time which might slow down the overall performance of the operating system and apps.
+Though not as pronounced as on Windows, your Mac amasses temporary files in various caches over time which might slow down the overall performance of the operating system and apps.
 You can clean up your Mac thoroughly using specialized software like MacPawn’s CleanMyMac.

-Or, you could see if booting in Safe Mode and then back to normal does the trick.
-As part of starting up in Safe Mode, OS X deletes font caches, Kernel cache and other system cache files which might speed things up a bit.
+Or, you could see if booting in safe mode and then back to normal does the trick.
+As part of starting up in safe mode, macOS deletes font caches, Kernel cache, and other system cache files, which might speed things up a bit.

-If your Mac has directory issues—Many, but not all issues with your Mac’s startup disk can be resolved using the built-in Disk Utility application.
-If you’re plagued with an issue that cannot be reproduced in Safe Mode but appears to be resolved when you start up normally, chances are it was caused by a cache or a directory issue with your startup disk that Safe Mode fixed.
+Many but not all issues with your Mac’s startup disk can be resolved using the built-in Disk Utility application.
+If you’re plagued with an issue that cannot be reproduced in safe mode but appears to be resolved when you start up normally, chances are it was caused by a cache or a directory issue with your startup disk that safe mode fixed.

-Help, my Mac auto-restarts in Safe Mode!
+Help, my Mac auto-restarts in safe mode!

 Just don’t panic.

-Sometimes OS X might find an issue that it thinks might be fixed in Safe Mode so it’ll decide to restart your computer in Safe Mode.
+Sometimes macOS might find an issue that it thinks might be fixed in safe mode, so it’ll decide to restart your computer in safe mode.
 If it finds an issue, the operating system will then repair the directory structure on your startup disk and restart your Mac.

-Tip: Should your Mac repeatedly restart during Safe Mode it could be suffering from a hardware problem, in which case you should contact Apple Support.
+Tip: Should your Mac repeatedly restart during safe mode, it could be suffering from a hardware problem, in which case you should contact Apple Support.

 Still having issues?

-Safe Mode isn’t magical and won’t fix all the problems you may encounter in daily use.
-If booting in Safe Mode doesn’t help resolve whatever issue might be plaguing you, try disabling Startup Items.
+Safe mode isn’t magical and won’t fix all the problems you may encounter in daily use.
+If booting in safe mode doesn’t help resolve whatever issue might be plaguing you, try disabling Startup Items.

-Jeff has the full tutorial on that, but it boils down to this: open System Preferences, choose Users & Groups and select items under the Login Items tab then click on the “–” icon to remove them one by one.
+We have a full tutorial on that, but it boils down to this: Open System Preferences, choose Users & Groups, and select items under the Login Items tab, then click on the “–” icon to remove them one by one.